-- 14.1 Subject to further requirements contained in the degree's supplementary regulations, the candidate, to be eligible for the award of an ordinary/designated degree, must have obtained at least 360 credits and achieved an overall grade point average2 of 9.
+- 14.1 Subject to further requirements contained in the degree's supplementary regulations, the candidate, to be eligible for the award of an ordinary/designated degree, must have obtained at least 360 credits and achieved an overall grade point average of 9.
 Within these 360 credits: - a) at least 120 must be at level 2 or higher, and - b) at least 280 must be at grade D or better including at least 60 at level 3 or higher. - 14.2 Subject to further requirements contained in the degree's supplementary regulations, the ordinary/designated degree shall be awarded with Merit where the grade point average is at least 12, and with Distinction where the grade point average is at least 15. - 14.3 Where the candidate has accumulated more than 360 credits, the credit counted in the calculation of the grade point average shall be reduced to 360 credits by discarding all or part of the credit for certain of the courses in such a way as to maximise the grade point average while meeting all other requirements of the regulations. - 14.4 The ordinary/designated degree may be awarded to candidates on Honours programmes who fail to meet the requirements of the Honours degree, including any progress requirements, provided that the requirements of §14.1 above are met.
 The supplementary regulations for a degree programme shall specify any provision for candidates who have been assessed at level H to be reassessed at level 3.

-15. Entry to an Honours or Integrated Masters Degree Programme4
+15. Entry to an Honours or Integrated Masters Degree Programme

-- 15.1 In order to obtain entry to an Honours or Integrated Masters degree programme at the end of the second year of full-time study5, a candidate must: - a) achieve 240 credits at levels 1 and 2 with a grade point average2 of at least 9; at least 140 of these credits must be derived from the list of recognised courses for the degree; and - b) achieve a grade D or better in 200 credits; and - c) achieve a minimum of 40 credits at level 2 at a grade point average of 12 in the subject of the Honours programme 6 at the first attempt: and - d) meet any further requirements set out in the degree's supplementary regulations; and - e) meet any additional requirements set by the School or Schools in which the candidate is applying for entry to the Honours or Integrated Masters programme. - 15.2 In order to obtain entry to an Integrated Masters degree programme, a candidate must normally, in addition to meeting the requirements in §15.1 above:
+- 15.1 In order to obtain entry to an Honours or Integrated Masters degree programme at the end of the second year of full-time study, a candidate must: - a) achieve 240 credits at levels 1 and 2 with a grade point average of at least 9; at least 140 of these credits must be derived from the list of recognised courses for the degree; and - b) achieve a grade D or better in 200 credits; and - c) achieve a minimum of 40 credits at level 2 at a grade point average of 12 in the subject of the Honours programme at the first attempt: and - d) meet any further requirements set out in the degree's supplementary regulations; and - e) meet any additional requirements set by the School or Schools in which the candidate is applying for entry to the Honours or Integrated Masters programme.

-4 Where a programme has specific requirements in relation to the average aggregation score derived from Schedule B (§16.29 and §16.34(b) of the Code of Assessment), these shall be stated in the programme documentation.
+&lt;sup>5 Where a programme has specific requirements in relation to the average aggregation score derived from Schedule B (§16.29 and §16.34(b) of the Code of Assessment), these shall be stated in the programme documentation.

-5 This regulation only applies to degree programmes which select for entry to Honours at the end of second year.
+&lt;sup>6 This regulation only applies to degree programmes which select for entry to Honours at the end of second year.

-6 For entry to a Joint Honours degree, this requirement applies to each Joint Honours Subject.
+&lt;sup>7 For entry to a Joint Honours degree, this requirement applies to each Joint Honours Subject.